Dynamic Offloading Loading Optimization in distributed Fault Diagnosis system with Deep Reinforcement Learning Approach: DQN-Based Offloading Design

-{\bf Reward Function}: The reward is defined as the maximum time delay required to complete all the tasks at all users.
-After taking the actions, a dedicate MEC server could calculate the time delays required for the users choosing this MEC server to offload, as all MEC can observe the local CSI.
-Denote that user $k$ with $k\in \mathcal{O}_m$ offloads the tasks to MEC $m$, where set $\mathcal{O}_m$ defines the indexes of the users selecting MEC server $m$ to offload tasks.
-To minimize the time delays, the MEC server needs to formulate an optimize problem to find optimal $\alpha_k(t)$, $p_k^l(t)$, $p_k^o(t)$, and $p_{m,k}^c(t)$.
+In the DQN paradigm, the reward is defined as the maximum time delay required to complete all the tasks received at all intelligent terminals.
+After taking the actions, a dedicated MEC server can calculate the time delays required for the intelligent terminals choosing this MEC server to offload, as all MEC can observe the local CSI.
+With the loss of generality, we assume that intelligent terminal $k$ with $k\in \mathcal{O}_k$ offloads the tasks to MEC $m$, where set $\mathcal{O}_k$ defines the indexes of the intelligent terminals selecting MEC server $m$ to offload tasks.
+To minimize the required time delays, the MEC server needs to formulate an optimize problem to find optimal $\alpha_k(t)$, $p_k^l(t)$, $p_k^o(t)$, and $p_{m,k}^c(t)$.
 It is worth noting that as the MEC server knows the instantaneous CSI at time $t$, the solution can be obtained based on ${\bf h}(t)$, which is different from the MEC server selection taken based on ${\bf h}(t-1)$.
-For the users not offloading tasks to the MEC servers, the required time delays for local task processing is known by the users.
-Then, the agent collects all the time delay consumptions from the users and the MEC servers to obtain the final reward.
+For the intelligent terminals which do not offload tasks to the MEC servers, the required time delays for local task processing can be known by these intelligent terminals.
+The agent collects all the time delay consumptions from the intelligent terminals and the MEC servers to obtain the final reward.